 From their hair to their toes to their amazing brains, babies have a lifetime of growing to do.
 As a parent, you naturally want to know every little detail about your baby’s growth—it’s how you can give your child the best love and care possible.
-So, give yourself (and your child) the gift of knowledge with SneakPeek Early Traits DNA Test this fall.
+So, give yourself (and your child) the gift of knowledge with SneakPeek Early Traits DNA Test.

 - University of Utah.
 DEBUNKING OLD WIVES’ TALES: BABY’S HAIR. https://healthcare.utah.edu/the-scope/shows.php?shows=0_3tcvsb6o

 - What To Expect.
 Newborn Haircare. https://www.whattoexpect.com/first-year/ask-heidi/newborn-hair.aspx